-6.1 All records related to students' course progress and attendance will be retained in the Student's file for a minimum period of two years after the student ceases to be an accepted student at BCA.
+All records related to student's course progress will be retained in the student's file for a minimum period of six months after the student ceases to be an accepted student at BCA.

 Complaints and Appeals Policy

 Purpose

 The purpose of this policy and procedure is to ensure that complaints and appeals are resolved appropriately and as quickly as possible.